 Are you one of those people that love holiday decorations?
 If so, and if your holiday moving trip is right before or after a holiday—consider boxing up those decorations separately, so you can either pack them last or unpack first before or after the move.
 That way, you keep the decorations up as long as possible before you move.
 Or put them up as soon as you arrive into your new home.
 It seems silly to care about such things at such a hectic time, but it’s always nice to enjoy some aspects of what you love about the holidays.

 One of the things we like about moving is purging all the items we don’t need any more.
 Donating is a great way to both get rid of unwanted items and place them in the hands of those who can put those things to good use.
 And what better time to donate than during the holidays?
 Consider local charities, churches, and organizations like The Salvation Army, Disabled Vets, and Goodwill when looking for donation centers.

 You might typically be dreaming of a white Christmas, but if your move falls on the day of a storm or freeze, you’ll need to be ready.
 Make sure you keep your cold-weather clothes and gear handy.
 Additionally, keep items like shovels, snow scrapers, and salt nearby in case you need them on moving day.
 Furthermore, watch out for slippery sidewalks and frigid temperatures on moving day!
 And remember to turn on the utilities in your new home so it’ll be nice and toasty when you arrive.

-Although you have a plethora of responsibilities, don’t forget to take some time off from all moving related tasks to celebrate the holidays and spend time with family, if at all possible.
+Although you have a plethora of responsibilities, don’t forget to take some time off from all moving in New York City related tasks to celebrate the holidays and spend time with family, if at all possible.
 If near family or friends, you can still share a meal or some laughs with loved ones.
 If on the road, consider treating yourself to a nice warm meal on the way and chatting with those you love on the phone.
 Treat yourself to some eggnog, maybe a present, and have yourself a merry moving season!